In the Lagoon adjacent to the Lake Worth Municipal Golf Course and north of the Lake Worth Bridge.

 - Restored 40 acres of shallow sub-tidal habitats to promote seagrass colonization.

-- Partners include Palm Beach County, City of Lake Worth, Florida Inland Navigation District, and the Metropolitan Planning Organization.
+- Partners involved in adding the public use ammenities include Palm Beach County, City of Lake Worth, Florida Inland Navigation District, and the Metropolitan Planning Organization.

-- Improved habitat for fish.
+- Improves habitat for fish.
 Anglers report catching numerous large snook and other desirable fish species around the islands.

 For More Information